 Once you’re happy, click the “Next” button in the bottom right hand corner and upload your video to your story.

-If you're looking for more information on how to post videos on Instagram or want a visual, step-by-step breakdown of the process check out this article on Thrive Hive's blog.
+If you're looking for more information on how to post videos on Instagram or want a visual, step-by-step breakdown of the process check out article on Thrive Hive's blog.

 Good Lighting Is Key